ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 ![](./media/image4.png)

 **Figure 3.
-Tean coordination schematic for database management on FLCAC Collaboration Server**
+Team coordination schematic for database management on FLCAC Collaboration Server**

 Using this application, LCA data may be edited within a local openLCA